-- 1. Module Menu shows available modules and active module (highlighted in blue). - User Menu shows current user and allows access to Log-out and My Account options.
-Settings Menu link to Settings, Getting Started wizard, website Homepage and About information. - 4.
+- 1. Module Menu shows available modules and active module (highlighted in blue). - 2.
+User Menu shows current user and allows access to Log-out and My Account options. - 3.
+Settings Menu link to Settings, website Homepage and About information. - 4.
 Time Window Menu sets time window for which data will be displayed in a module.